Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/README.md

 First you can add a custom voice attack method to the corpus, i.e., please try to run the command `python model/Attack_WER.py --attack IMP_ASR_Attack` to check the WER of 2 speechs without any defenses.

-#### Please refer to the results in the [txt file](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_of_Attack.txt) to determine if you are running the command correctly.

 ### Implemention of [CW ASR Attack](https://arxiv.org/abs/1801.01944) against ASR System DeepSpeech.

 Operate like above, try to run the command ` python model/Attack_WER.py --attack CW_ASR_Attack` to check the WER result of 2 audio examples without any defenses.

-Please refer to the results in the [txt file](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_of_Attack.txt) to determine if you are running the command correctly.
+#### Please refer to the results in the [txt file](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_of_Attack.txt) to determine if you are running the commands above correctly.

 ## Voice Defenses against Adversarial Examples

 On the other hand, you can add commonly used defense methods against the adeversarial examples.

+#### Please refer to the results in the [txt file](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_of_Defense.txt) to determine if you are running the commands below correctly.

-### Implemention of Gaussian Defense against IMP ASR Attacks
+### Implemention of Gaussian Defense against IMP ASR Attack

 Try to run the command `python model/Attack_WER.py --attack IMP_ASR_Attack --defense Gaussian` to check the WER result of 2 audio examples with defenses.

-#### Please refer to the results in the [txt file](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_of_Defense.txt) to determine if you are running the command correctly.

 ### The Demo Result of Gaussian Defense against CW ASR attack

 Try to run the command `python Attack_WER.py --attack CW_ASR_Attack --defense Gaussian` to check the WER result of 2 audio examples with defenses.
-Please refer to the results in the [txt file](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_of_Defense.txt) to determine if you are running the command correctly.

-### Implemention of Label Smooth Defense against IMP ASR Attacks
+### Implemention of Label Smooth Defense against IMP ASR Attack

 Try to run the command `python Attack_WER.py --attack IMP_ASR_Attack --defense Smooth` to check the WER result of 2 audio examples with defenses.

-#### Please refer to the results in the [txt file](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_of_Defense.txt) to determine if you are running the command correctly.

-### The Demo Result of Lable Smooth Defense against CW ASR attack
+### The Demo Result of Lable Smooth Defense against CW ASR Attack

 Try to run the command `python Attack_WER.py --attack CW_ASR_Attack --defense Smooth` to check the WER result of 2 audio examples with defenses.

-### Implemention of Resample Defense against IMP ASR Attacks
+### Implemention of Resample Defense against IMP ASR Attack

 Try to run the command `python Attack_WER.py --attack IMP_ASR_Attack --defense RS` to check the WER result of 2 audio examples with defenses.

-#### Please refer to the results in the [txt file](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_of_Defense.txt) to determine if you are running the command correctly.

 ### The Demo Result of Resample Defense against CW ASR attack

 Try to run the command `python Attack_WER.py --attack CW_ASR_Attack --defense RS` to check the WER result of 2 audio examples with defenses.
-Please refer to the results in the [txt file](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_of_Defense.txt) to determine if you are running the command correctly.

 ## ODE-based Defense against IMP ASR attack